Growing Regenerative Farming Systems

 Alexandra Composting Program

 Incorporated into the school program, we have a small amount of funding to support a community based program in partnership with Alexandra Secondary School and Murrindindi Shire Council.
 VCAL students from the High School visit many of the businesses in Alexandra and collect their food waste.
-This is then taken to the community vegetable garden at St Johns Church with the help of their trusty 'Worms on Wheels' Bike where the group have built compost bays.
+This is then taken to the community vegetable garden at the Embassy of Ideas, Alexandra, with the help of their trusty 'Worms on Wheels' Bike where the group have built compost bays.

 This program, funded by Agriculture Victoria, aims to bring awareness to community regarding this damaging insect.
 Due to the fantastic vigilance of our monitoring participants, we have been able to confirm 3 cases of QFF in the area, specifically in Trawool, Yea and Murrindindi.

-The UGLN have QFF traps available free of charge for community members who are willing to be a part of this monitoring program.
+UGLN have QFF traps and replacement baits available free of charge for community members who are willing to be a part of this monitoring program.

 King Parrot Creek Fox Control Program

 With support from DELWP, Parks Victoria, Murrindindi Shire Council and GBCMA, the UGLN are supporting landowners to manage fox numbers on their properties.
 This program features information workshops, Farm Chemical User Permit workshops, community awareness regarding the impact of foxes on native wildlife and stock.
 Our Project Officer, Chris Cobern, manages and reports on the achievements of the fox control project.